 The National Fire Protection Association (NFPA) defines flue space as clear vertical openings from the floor up to the ceiling within rack storage areas.
 Flue spaces are a Fire Code requirement because they reduce the damage from a fire delay by allowing heat to ventilate upward and activate the sprinkler systems quicker.
-They also allow the water to penetrate down throughout the racking system.
+They also allow the sprinkler water to penetrate down throughout the racking system.

 There are two types of flue spaces: transverse flues and longitudinal flues.
 Transverse flue space refers to the space between pallets, and between pallets and uprights, within each row that run parallel to the loading direction.
 They are the gaps one sees when standing in the aisle.
-Longitudinal flue space refers to the space between rows of racks.
+Longitudinal flue space refers to the space between multiple rows of racks.
 This is the gap one sees at the end of the aisle.

 Flue Space Guidelines